Remembering What It Was Like Before the War

 The following is a collection of thoughts I wanted to express after watching a beautiful short titled In Damascus, and hope the interested reader will make at least some sense of my nostalgia, particularly with the news that has been unfolding before our eyes the past several years.

-When the violence first broke out in Syria, (where my father is from), I never realized it would spiral to its current situation years later.
-At first I was shocked and like everyone else horrified with the images in the news.
-I could not accept this was the Syria I had come to know and love.
-Then at some point one shamefully becomes desensitized and detached so I decided to stop watching the news.
-Once proud to share my opinions on the politics of the region, I decided it was best to keep them to myself, a challenge for sometimes outspoken me to not debate or judge others with shockingly different views.
-But for the first time last night in a long time I began to wonder what happened to some of those people I knew and met on all those summers and breaks and I felt like writing about it.
+When the violence first broke out in Syria, (where my father is from), I never realized it would spiral to its current situation.
+At first I was shocked and like everyone else horrified not only with the images of war, but also the hypocrisy created by the many people interested in its demise.
+Its been several years now and I still can not accept that what I see and hear in the news is the Syria I had come to know and love.
+I’m not sure at what point it happened, but I shamefully became desensitized and decided it was best to stop watching the news all together.
+Once proud to share my opinions on my thoughts of a safe and developing country I grew up visiting every summer, I decided it was best to keep my opinions to myself, and what a challenge it was for me to not debate with others with different views who claimed to understand the complexity, dirty politics and dynamic of this war.

 Photos Leila Antakly

 Boys Night Out a photo taken near Ummayad Mosque by photographer Olof Hoverfalt